ISASMELT: The ISASMELT furnace

 An ISASMELT furnace is an upright-cylindrical shaped steel vessel that is lined with refractory bricks.
 There is a molten bath of slag, matte or metal (depending on the application) at the bottom of the furnace.
-A steel lance is lowered into the bath through a hole in the roof of the furnace, and air or oxygen-enriched air that is injected through the lance into the bath causes vigorous agitation of the bath.
+A steel lance is lowered into the bath through a hole in the roof of the furnace, and (possibly oxygen-enriched) air is injected through the lance, causing vigorous agitation of the bath.

 Mineral concentrates or materials for recycling are dropped into the bath through another hole in the furnace roof or, in some cases, injected down the lance.
 These feed materials react with the oxygen in the injected gas, resulting in an intensive reaction in a small volume (relative to other smelting technologies).

 ISASMELT lances contain one or more devices called "swirlers" that cause the injected gas to spin within the lance, forcing it against the lance wall, cooling it.
 The swirler consists of curved vanes around a central pipe forming an annular flow.
 They are designed to minimize pressure losses changing the angle from axial to tangential thus creating a strong vortex.
 The vortex helps mix liquids and solids with oxygen in the bath.
 The cooling effect results in a layer of slag "freezing" on the outside of the lance.
 This layer of solid slag protects the lance from the high temperatures inside the furnace.
 The tip of the lance that is submerged in the bath eventually wears out, and the worn lance is easily replaced with a new one when necessary.
 The worn tips are subsequently cut off and a new tip welded onto the lance body before it is returned to the furnace.

 ISASMELT furnaces typically operate in the range of 1000–1200 °C, depending on the application.
 The refractory bricks that form the internal lining of the furnace protect the steel shell from the heat inside the furnace.

 The products are removed from the furnace through one or more "tap holes" in a process called "tapping".
 This can be either continuous removal or in batches, with the tap holes being blocked with clay at the end of a tap, and then reopened by drilling or with a thermic lance when it is time for the next tap.

 The products are allowed to separate in a settling vessel, such as a rotary holding furnace or an electric furnace.

 While smelting sulfide concentrates, most of the energy needed to heat and melt the feed materials is derived from the reaction of oxygen with the sulfur and iron in the concentrate.
 However, a small amount of supplemental energy is required.
 ISASMELT furnaces can use a variety of fuels, including coal, coke, petroleum coke, oil and natural gas.
 The solid fuel can be added through the top of the furnace with the other feed materials, or it can be injected down the lance.
 Liquid and gaseous fuels are injected down the lance.